xwp/engineering-best-practices/workflows/vcs.md

 ### **Deploying**

 When `develop` is at a state where it’s ready to form a new release, create a new `release/<version>` branch off of `develop`.
 In this branch, you’ll bump version numbers, update documentation, and generally prepare your release.
-Once ready, merge your release branch (using a non-fast-forward merge) into `master` and tag the release:
+Once ready, merge your release branch (using a non-fast-forward merge) into `main` and tag the release:

 ```
 git tag -a <version> -m "Tagging <version>"